wbamberg/slaughterhouse/README.md

     console.log(window.someLocalVariable.newProp);
     // 42

+Note: instead of window.wrappedJSObject one can simply use window, the function will do the unwrapping dance.

 But note that the content script must trust that the page script has not redefined the setter on `someLocalVariable`: unlike XRayWrappers, evalInWindow does not provide x-ray vision.

+Note: yes, so this is like calling eval of the window in a safe way, where safe means two things:
+- there is no other way to call eval right now without having to worry about content has already replaced eval with some other function.
+- the return value is structured cloned / xrayed, so what we get back from it, is guaranteed to be something safe.

+and yes, during the eval, we are in content world, so we have to be very carefull about our assumptions

 If the returned object contains a function, calls to `evalInWindow` will throw an error: